mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 The captured workloads can be used to verify that upgrades of MariaDB behave as expected and to measure what effects configuration changes may have.

+Another use case is to find out why certain scenarios take much longer then expected, a kind of sql debugging.

 [TOC]

 ## Prerequisites